100 Notable alumni of

 -

 Jean-Pol Martin studied teacher education for foreign language teachers in Germany, and developed a teaching method called learning by teaching.
-He spent most of his career at Catholic University of Eichstätt-Ingolstadt and was a Professor there when he retired in 2008.
+He spent most of his career at the Catholic University of Eichstätt-Ingolstadt and was a professor there until his retirement in 2008.

 -